 The Importance of Pool Safety

 Pool safety is one of the most important concerns when planning your pool.
 A pool cover can definitely come in handy to prevent the little ones from sneaking into the pool at night or jumping in unsupervised.
 Aside from this, you might want to install an alarm system to alert you if anyone’s in your pool.
 This is a convenient way for you to know if your kids are entering the pool unsupervised.
-This is also a good option to keep unwanted visitors away from your pool, including animals.
+This is also a good option to keep unwanted visitors (including animals) away.

 If possible, fencing in the pool area is a great way to add an extra level of security to your pool safety plan.
 Finally, confirm that safety equipment is freely available, such as life vests or floats, in case there’s any concern for danger.